 When the Participant subsequently sells the Shares purchased under the ESPP, the Participant will be subject to capital gains tax and social contributions on any gain he or she realizes (i.e., the difference between the sale price and the fair market value of the Shares at the time of purchase).
+Health contributions will not be due on any capital gains unless the Participant realized an annual income from independent activities, rental, agriculture, investments (including sale of Shares and/or dividends), partnerships with legal entities and/or income from other sources, of at least 12 monthly minimum gross salaries.

-The Participant's employer will not withhold or report income tax or social insurance contributions, unless the local employer reimburses the Company for the costs of the ESPP.
-Assuming the employer does not reimburse the Company for the costs of the ESPP, the Participant will be responsible for paying any applicable income tax and social insurance contributions directly to the National Agency for Fiscal Administration.
+The Participant's employer may be required to withhold or report income tax and social insurance contributions on the discount at purchase.
+In the event that the Participant's employer does not withhold or report, the Participant will be responsible for paying any applicable income tax and social insurance contributions directly to the National Agency for Fiscal Administration.